The Tarot card of Wednesday or Wodens/Odins Day is The Magician, Major Arcana 1.

 But when Odin grew weary of books and battle, of wayfaring, of roads and ships under wheeling stars, he dreamed of the alder on the rise, and wondered what it must be, to dream of a god.
 To have a god to call on.

-The month of May is named after the Greek goddess of spring and new abundance, Maia, (also called Flora) the oldest of the seven sisters known as the Pleiades.
+The month of May is named after the Greek goddess of spring and new abundance, Maia (also called Flora) the oldest of the seven sisters known as the Pleiades.
 Maia was the mother of Hermes (Mercury.)
+The last zodiac sign of Spring, Gemini, is ruled by airy Mercury, as chicks and ducklings hatch, and now the pollen flies.

 The name ‘May’ has been used in English since about 1430.
 Before this time the name of this month was spelled Maius or Mai.
 The Anglo- Saxons called it Tri-Milchus because all that lush new grass meant cows could now be milked three times a day.